-If an owner fails to correct HQS deficiencies by the time specified, the APHA will abate housing assistance payments (refer to Section 10.7 of the Housing Choice Voucher Program Guidebook).
+If an owner fails to correct applicable HUD inspection standards deficiencies by the time specified, the APHA will abate housing assistance payments (applicable HUD guidelines).
 No retroactive payments will be made to the owner for the period of time the HAP was abated.
-Owner HAP is not abated because of HQS failures that are the family's responsibility.
+Owner HAP is not abated because of applicable HUD inspection standards failures that are the family's responsibility.